Senator says Trump pledged legal pot business won't be affected by DOJ stance

 Breaking News Emails

-Marijuana enthusiasts were even more at more ease than usual this weekend after a U.S. senator from Colorado said President Donald Trump has committed that his administration's stated harder policies against cannabis would not affect the state's legal pot business.
+Marijuana enthusiasts were even more at ease than usual this weekend after a U.S. senator from Colorado said President Donald Trump had committed that his administration's stated harder policies against cannabis would not affect the state's legal pot business.

-Attorney General Jess Sessions, who famously said in 2016 that "good people don’t use marijuana," in January rescinded an Obama-administration policy that largely shielded legalized marijuana from federal intervention — raising fears among advocates and marijuana businesses in states that legalized the substance.
+Attorney General Jeff Sessions, who said in 2016 that "good people don't smoke marijuana," in January rescinded an Obama administration policy that largely shielded legalized marijuana from federal intervention — raising fears among advocates and marijuana businesses in states that legalized it.

-"It is a pleasant surprise that he is taking action to reign [sic] in Jeff Sessions," said Adam Eidinger, co-founder of the Washington, D.C. decriminalization group DCMJ, said in an email this week.
+"It is a pleasant surprise that he is taking action to reign [sic] in Jeff Sessions," Adam Eidinger, co-founder of the Washington decriminalization group DCMJ, said in an email this week.

 Breaking News Emails

-Note: CORRECTION (April 15, 2018, 5:15 a.m.
-ET): An earlier version of this article misspelled the first name of the U.S. attorney general.
-He is Jeff Sessions, not Jess.